-Recycling Regulation Reference Торіс TSBC - 2014 Summary Report Part 2, section 8(2)(a) Public Education Materials and Strategies TSBC continued its strong educational campaign through printed materials, media coverage, sponsorships, and directly to the public at Tire Round-Up events held across the province.
-Key achievements included: Partnering with BC Used Oil Management Association (BCUOMA) in the province-wide Ambassador Tour that included retailer site visits, local government visits and attending community events; and Continuing the Community Grant Program to incent the use of BC rubber in qualified projects across the province (47 in 2014).
+Recycling Regulation Reference Topic TSBC - 2015 Summary Report Part 2, section 8(2)(a) Public Education Materials and Strategies TSBC continued its strong educational campaign through printed materials, sponsorships, and directly to the public at Tire Round-Up events held across the province.
+Key achievements included: Partnering with other BC stewards in the province-wide BC Recycles Ambassador Tour that included retailer site visits and attending community events; and Continuing the Community Grant Program to incent the use of BC rubber in qualified projects across the province (26 in 2015).
 Part 2, section 8(2)(b) Collection System and Facilities As in previous years, TSBC offered options to the public beyond the acceptance of their replaced tires through BC retailers when they purchase new ones.
-Tires not left with the retailer, known as "orphan" tires, were also captured through: Return to Retailer (R2R) program, through which 684 retailers currently accept up to 4 tires from each member of the public; and Tire Round-Up events held around the province (5 in 2014).
+Tires not left with the retailer, known as "orphan" tires, were also captured through: Return to Retailer (R2R) program, through which 828 retailers currently accept up to 4 tires from each member of the public; and Tire Round-Up events held around the province (15 in 2015).
 Scrap tires from other registered sites such as auto wreckers, small auto body shops and garages were also collected by haulers for the program.
 Part 2, section 8(2)(c) Product Environmental Impact Reduction, Reusability and Recyclability Reduction initiatives focused on educating the public on extending the life of tires to keep them out of the waste stream as long as possible.
 Reusability of tires continued to be realized through retreading and "culling" of good used tires for re-use.
 Recyclability enhancements remain challenging, given the durable structure of a tire, designed to ensure safety and a long road life.
 Part 2, section 8(2)(d) Pollution Prevention Hierarchy and Product / Component Management TSBC has always incented the 3R (recycling) options over 4R (energy recovery) options through the financial incentive rates offered for each.
-In 2014, 3R uses represented 77% of the total tonnes processed.
+In 2015, 3R uses represented 72% of the total tonnes processed.

-Recycling Regulation Reference Торіс TSBC - 2014 Summary Report Part 2, section 8(2)(e) Part 2, section 8(2)(e.1) Product Sold and Collected and Recovery Rate The 2014 "Recovery Rate," applying the calculation recommended by the BC Recycling Regulation, was 76% across all regulated tire types.
+Recycling Regulation Reference Торіс TSBC - 2015 Summary Report Part 2, section 8(2)(e) Part 2, section 8(2)(e.1) Product Sold and Collected and Recovery Rate The 2015 "Recovery Rate," applying the calculation recommended by the BC Recycling Regulation, was 79% across all regulated tire types.
 See Appendix B for a copy of the Audit Report.
-The "Collection Rate," however, continues to be 100% and is more indicative of TSBC's true performance based on the tires actually available for collection, as explained in Section 7. -(-)() • See Appendix C for breakdown of collection by Regional District.
-Part 2, section 8(2)(f) Summary of Deposits, Refunds, Revenues and Expenses See Section 8 for the reference to TSBC's independently audited financial statements, which are included as Appendix A to this report.
-Note that the Advance Disposal Fee rates remain at the rates established in 2008.
+The "Collection Rate," however, continues to be 100% and is more indicative of TSBC's true performance based on the tires actually available for collection, as explained in Section 7.
+Part 2, section 8(2)(f) Summary of Deposits, Refunds, Revenues and Expenses See Appendix C for breakdown of collection by Regional District.
+See Section 8 for the reference to TSBC's independently audited financial statements, which are included as Appendix A to this report.
+Note that the Advance Disposal Fee rates have not increased since 2008.

-Plan Performance - 2014
+Plan Performance - 2015